nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `add i/NRIC n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS c/CALL_FREQUENCY [t/TAG]…​`

-* The call frequency is measured in days and must be within 1 to 7 (i.e., within one week).
+* The call frequency is measured in days and must be a positive integer less than or equal to 7 (e.g. 1, 2, ..., 7)
 * `NRIC` must be a valid, government issued NRIC.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**